RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/Part2- Luks Encryption/README_lab2.md

 <h2> Goal</h2>

 <p>
 Add a layer of <b>data-at-rest protection</b> to the infrastructure built in Lab 1.
-The target is the database server — identified as the most critical asset — using LUKS disk encryption on a dedicated secondary disk.
+The target is the database server, identified as the most critical asset, using LUKS disk encryption on a dedicated secondary disk.
 </p>

 <h2> Risk analysis first</h2>